youshaox/cloud_based_data_mining_system/1_vm_scripts/2_vm_setup/0_default2/readme.md

 1. The auth_index for different crawlers should be dynamic.

-   Solution: We could use the database like mysql to maintain the configuration tables.
+   Solution: We could use the database like mysql to maintain the configuration tables for more flexiable deployment.

 2. It is not safe to use github key directly.

-   Solution: We could use the database like mysql to maintain the configuration tables.
+   Solution: We could use the database like mysql to maintain the configuration tables for the security reason.

 #### 3.1.2 controller.py